-Many women's names are also plant or flower names.
-If your wife, mother or someone else that you are shopping for bears such a moniker, was she named after the corresponding plant or flower or did her parents just like the name?
-Either way, a cool idea for a Valentine's Day or Mother's Day gift is to give her that namesake flower as a potted plant.
-Later, she can plant it outside in the garden and recall, each time she walks by it, that you were thoughtful enough to bestow it upon... her on her special day.
+Many women's names are also plants or flower names.
+If your wife, mother, daughter, or someone else that you are shopping for bears such a moniker, was she named after the corresponding plant or flower or did her parents just like the name?
+Either way, a cool idea for a Valentine's Day, Mother's Day, or birthday gift is to give her that namesake flower as a potted plant.
+Later, she can plant it outside in the garden and recall, each time she walks by it, that you were thoughtful enough to bestow it upon her on her special day.

 01 of 17